iAmMe27/Tahrovin/README.md

 ## I can't move!
 You started Tahrovin before making sure your controllers were connected.
 Restart the game.

+## I CTD on launch!
+Well, that could be a multitude of things.
+Make sure you Tahrovin folder is added to your antivirus exceptions/allow list and try again.

+If you have some heavily aggressive antivirus program such as Webroot, Bitdefender etc, get rid of it.

+If you have a non-RTX Nvidia GPU, I ask you to refer to the [DLSS/FSR/XeSS](#dlssfsrxess) section again.

 ## Can I add XYZ?
 I don't know, can you?